rust-lang/rfcs/text/0000-types-team.md

 ## Relationship to other teams

 The types team is conceptually a subteam of both the lang and compiler teams.
-Since the team repo can't really model that, we'll put it primarily under the lang team.
+Since the team repo can't really model that, we'll put it primarily under the lang team (but this may be changed in the future if support is added).

 ### Lang team

 * Stabilizing new features that intersect the type system will require approval by the types team.
+    * There is some parallel work being proposed to better "formalize" multi-team "signoffs" of language features, which would be relevant here
     * Eventually this is expected to require extending the "formality" models to include the feature.
     * This approval is not meant to be used to make "policy" decisions but to enforce the soundness and implementability of the feature itself.
 * Advising on how to address soundness bugs or other subtle questions that arise.